Music of Manitoba

-Manitoba has produced much Canadian music, especially since the early 1960s.
+Manitoba, Canada has produced lots of music, mostly since the early 1960s.

 The University of Manitoba and Brandon University both include schools of music.
 Brandon University's music school and its Queen Elizabeth II Music Building are hubs for music in southwestern Manitoba.

 Traditional music

 Manitoba is a center for the old-time fiddling of the Métis people.
 The tune "Whiskey Before Breakfast" was popularized there by the Métis fiddler Andy DeJarlis (1914–1975), who was from the Red River region.

 Bob Nolan was a cowboy singer famous for writing Tumbling Tumbleweeds, while Winnipeg-born Oscar Brand was an important figure in folk music.

 In the early 1990s Susan Aglukark, born in Churchill, achieved national country music and adult contemporary chart success with songs incorporating Inuit folk music traditions.